Russia Arrests Governor Over Murders, Sparking Party Fury - UrduPoint

 In televised comments in parliament, LDPR's firebrand leader Vladimir Zhirinovsky said the party's MPs could resign en masse in protest.

-He secured 70 percent of the vote against the incumbent of the ruling United Russia in an embarrassing result for the party backing Putin.
+He secured 70 percent of the vote against the incumbent of the ruling United Russia in an embarrassing result for the party backing President Vladimir Putin.

 Its MPs include Andrei Lugovoy, Britain's chief suspect in the polonium poisoning of former security agent Alexander Litvinenko.